Iodine-131

 Iodine-131 (131I, I-131) is an important radioisotope of iodine discovered by Glenn Seaborg and John Livingood in 1938 at the University of California, Berkeley.
 It has a radioactive decay half-life of about eight days.
 It is associated with nuclear energy, medical diagnostic and treatment procedures, and natural gas production.
 It also plays a major role as a radioactive isotope present in nuclear fission products, and was a significant contributor to the health hazards from open-air atomic bomb testing in the 1950s, and from the Chernobyl disaster, as well as being a large fraction of the contamination hazard in the first weeks in the Fukushima nuclear crisis.
-This is because 131I is a major fission product of uranium and plutonium, comprising nearly 3% of the total products of fission (by weight).
-See fission product yield for a comparison with other radioactive fission products.
-131I is also a major fission product of uranium-233, produced from thorium.
+This is because 131I is a major fission product of uranium and plutonium, comprising nearly 3% of the total products of fission (see fission product yield).

-Due to its mode of beta decay, iodine-131 causes mutation and death in cells that it penetrates, and other cells up to several millimeters away.
+Due to its beta decay, iodine-131 causes mutation and death in cells that it penetrates, and other cells up to several millimeters away.
 For this reason, high doses of the isotope are sometimes less dangerous than low doses, since they tend to kill thyroid tissues that would otherwise become cancerous as a result of the radiation.
 For example, children treated with moderate dose of 131I for thyroid adenomas had a detectable increase in thyroid cancer, but children treated with a much higher dose did not.
 Likewise, most studies of very-high-dose 131I for treatment of Graves' disease have failed to find any increase in thyroid cancer, even though there is linear increase in thyroid cancer risk with 131I absorption at moderate doses.
-Thus, iodine-131 is increasingly less employed in small doses in medical use (especially in children), but increasingly is used only in large and maximal treatment doses, as a way of killing targeted tissues.
-This is known as "therapeutic use".
+Thus, iodine-131 is increasingly less employed in small doses in medical use (especially in children), but increasingly is used only in large and maximal treatment doses, as a way of killing targeted tissues (i.e. therapeutic use).